Skip to content

 The AI economics market is expanding around several adjacent control problems.
 Reading the landscape well helps leaders buy for the right problem instead of the loudest category.

-• Some vendors optimize live AI demand while others translate cost into business views.
+• Some vendors optimise live AI demand while others translate cost into business views.

 • Native provider controls are improving, but often remain incomplete.